idris-lang/Idris2/README.md

 ====================

 + Disambiguation via 'with'
-+ Cumulativity (so we currently have Type : Type!
++ "Cumulativity" (so we currently have Type : Type!
 Bear that in mind when you think you've proved something :))
 + 'rewrite' doesn't yet work on dependent types
 + Parts of the ide-mode, particularly syntax highlighting